Keep your grass green - and make your neighbours green with envy - with this handy guide on when to scarify your lawn.

 Scarifiers typically come in two forms: manually operated and machine powered.
 Machine scarifiers come with either an electrical or petrol-powered motor and boast self-rotating blades.
 Meanwhile, the manual version features simple, push/pull operated rollers on the end of a long handle – imagine the bigger, more talented brother of the humble rake and you won’t be far off.

-Still not sure about what lawn scarifying is, or wondering it it's the right treatment for your lawn?
-Don't hesitate to reach out and contact our team here at Lawn & Weed Expert.
+If you have any questions about the lawn scarification process, or are wondering it it's the right treatment for your lawn, reach out and contact our team here at Lawn & Weed Expert.
 Our highly-trained staff will talk you through the scarification process and explain it's benefits, and help you decide whether or not this is the right treatment for you and your lawn.
 We're always happy to help, so reach out today!

 When to scarify lawn surfaces